False accusation: Child abuse

 A false allegation of child sexual abuse is an accusation that a person committed one or more acts of child sexual abuse when in reality there was no perpetration of abuse by the accused person as alleged.
 Such accusations can be brought by the victim, or by another person on the alleged victim's behalf.
 Studies of child abuse allegations suggest that the overall rate of false accusation is under 10%, as approximated based on multiple studies.
 Of the allegations determined to be false, only a small portion originated with the child, the studies showed; most false allegations originated with an adult bringing the accusations on behalf of a child, and of those, a large majority occurred in the context of divorce and child-custody battles.

 Workplace bullying

-According to a 2003 survey by the Workplace Bullying Institute, the most common bullying tactics included false attribution of "errors" to an employee, glaring or other hostile body language, dismissive comments, the "silent treatment", and/or making up arbitrary "rules" to ensure that a victim breaks them.
+According to a 2003 survey by the Workplace Bullying Institute, false accusations of "errors" are among the most common workplace bullying tactics.